oturns/geosnap/README.md

 conda activate geosnap
 python setup.py develop
 ```

-This will download the appropriate dependencies and install geosnap in its own conda
+This will download the appropriate dependencies and install geosnap in its own conda environment.
-environment.

-## Development

-geosnap development is hosted on [github](https://github.com/spatialucr/geosnap)

 ## Bug reports